itabesamesa/4d-minesweeper/README.md

 - [ ] Graphical bug with timer, prints to random x position sometimes
 - [x] Hide field when paused
 - [ ] Start timer on first key press
-- [ ] Add option to reveal field when game is over
+- [x] Add option to reveal field when game is over
 - [ ] Make time minutes and seconds
 - [ ] Make uncover field work better in delta mode
 - [x] Show 0 in delta mode when there are covered fields in its area of influence
+- [ ] Find better colours for the cursor.
+I will not accept to any colour other than pink!

 ## Special thanks